 What Types of Free SEO Tools Will We Be Covering?

-We’ll discuss 6 categories of SEO tools:
+We’ll discuss the following categories of free SEO tools:

 - SEO analytics

-- Content Insights and competitor analysis
+- Content insights and competitor analysis

 - On-page and technical SEO audits